ntanmayee/ntanmayee.github.io/about.md

 My Masters thesis is on "Causal Discovery for Closed Systems: The Example of Aircraft Engines".
 Previously, I have been a Visiting Student in MIT Media Lab under the supervision of Sandy Pentland.
 I have also worked with Fields of View and Medialab Amsterdam in developing a serious game on solid waste management in Bangalore.

 In my free time, I enjoy singing.
-You can watch some of my covers [here.](https://www.youtube.com/watch?v=A1n0NKEndfs&list=PLqcR77bpV0rQlXiWEpXeDXIgAzivEEm11)
+I have some covers on [YouTube](https://www.youtube.com/watch?v=A1n0NKEndfs&list=PLqcR77bpV0rQlXiWEpXeDXIgAzivEEm11) and recordings on [Smule.](https://www.smule.com/triptoes)

 My CV can be found [here.](/docs/CV_Tanmayee Narendra_181116.pdf)